hdShang/arxiv-daily/docs/cs-CL/2025-05-19/papers/250513302v1-ill-believe-it-when-i-see-it-images-increase-misinformation-sharing-.md

 ---
 layout: default
-title: I'll believe it when I see it: Images increase misinformation sharing in Vision-Language Models
+title: "I'll believe it when I see it: Images increase misinformation sharing in Vision-Language Models"
 ---

 # I'll believe it when I see it: Images increase misinformation sharing in Vision-Language Models